 - Take off any hearing protection they’re using (plugs or muffs), eliminating their safety effectiveness, or

-- Turn up the volume on the 2 way radio and stereo systems.
+- Turn up the volume on the two-way radio and stereo systems.

 Either way, your operators are now exposing themselves to potentially harmful noise levels.

-When you couple the vehicle noise with the additional noise of the two way radio and entertainment, the dB levels can rise past the safe levels dictated by OSHA.
-As the heavy vehicles operate in the 75-80dBA noise range, but to adequately hear the 2-way radio and entertainment noise is potentially increased 10-20dB louder than the background noise, resulting in in-cab sound levels from 85 to 95dB.
+When you couple the vehicle noise with the additional noise of the two-way radio and entertainment, the dB levels can rise past the safe levels dictated by OSHA.
+As the heavy vehicles operate in the 75-80dB(A) noise range, to adequately hear the two-way radio and entertainment noise is potentially increased 10-20dB louder than the background noise, resulting in in-cab sound levels from 85 to 95dB.

-The ideal solution would allow the operator hear the entertainment and 2-way radio communications in heavy vehicles, operate in the high noise environment of the vehicle, all the while maintaining safe noise exposure to the operator.
+The ideal solution would allow the operator to hear the entertainment and two-way radio communications in heavy vehicles, operate in the high noise environment of the vehicle, all the while maintaining safe noise exposure to the operator.

-The only way to achieve this is by wirelessly routing the entertainment and 2-way radio audio directly through a headset to the operator.
-This means the entertainment and 2-way radio are played at a volume that is safe for the operator, within the headset, without having to compete with the noise in the cabin, reducing operator’s harmful noise exposure.
+The only way to achieve this is by wirelessly routing the entertainment and two-way radio audio directly through a headset to the operator.
+This means the entertainment and two-way radio are played at a volume that is safe for the operator, within the headset, without having to compete with the noise in the cabin, reducing the operator’s harmful noise exposure.